I love, love, love the look of an edge finished with bias tape!

 Applying bias facing is really not difficult.
 But frankly, in the beginning, it can be a tiny bit fiddly until it isn’t.

-However, with practice and patience, you will surely be rewarded with a finished result that you love, love, love.
+However, with practice, patience, and this tutorial, you’ll surely be rewarded with a finished result that you love, love, love.

 So are you ready to learn how to apply bias tape as a facing?!